 Once the TCP connection is established, ECN feedback proceeds independently in either direction for the two halfconnections.
-Regular data packets have 000 in the TCP ECN flags and, according to the IP ECN column, the data sender can set either ECT codepoint (XX means theoretically any of the 4 values in Table I are allowed).
+Regular data packets have 000 in the TCP ECN flags and, according to the IP ECN column, the data sender can set either ECT codepoint (XX means theoretically any of the 4 values in Table 1 are allowed).
 Then, if congestion is experienced along the path, the buffer will set the CE codepoint on some of these packets.

 The data receiver will then feed this back by setting the Echo CE (ECE) flag in the TCP header of acknowledgement (ACK).
-The data sender then confirms receipt of a new ECE flag by setting the CWR flag on the next segment, which confirms that it has reduced its congestion window (cwnd).
-For reliability against loss of an ECE message, the data receiver is required to set the ECE flag repeatedly on every ACK until it receives the CWR.
+The data sender then confirms receipt of a new ECE flag by setting the CWR flag on the next segment, which confirms (or at least claims) that it has reduced its congestion window (cwnd).
+For reliability against loss of an ECE message, the data receiver is required to set the ECE flag repeatedly on every ACK until it receives the CWR, one round trip later.

-Accurate ECN
+2.3 Accurate ECN

 Because the original ECN scheme repeats the ECE flag for a whole round trip for reliability, more than one CE mark within a round trip cannot induce any more feedback.
-Since 2010, it has become well-known [5], [6] that queuing delay can be reduced to extremely low levels if more accurate feedback gives the extent, not just the existence, of CEmarking.
-AccECN [11] adds more accurate ECN feedback to TCP.
+Since 2010, it has become well-known [3,9] that queuing delay can be reduced to extremely low levels if more accurate feedback gives the extent, not just the existence, of CE-marking.
+AccECN [8] adds more accurate ECN feedback to TCP.
 We introduce it in our testing, but we do not expect to find it in the wild yet because standardization is not yet complete.

-The handshake for a client and server supporting AccECN feedback can be seen in the AccECN setup SYN and SYN/ ACK rows of Table II.
+The handshake for a client and server supporting AccECN feedback can be seen in the AccECN setup SYN and SYN/ACK rows of Table 2.
 We will not step through the table again, except to highlight differences.
-The 110 combination of TCP ECN flags allows feedback on the SYN/ACK in the event that the SYN arrives at the server with a CE mark, otherwise the SYN/ACK uses 010.
-This enables the SYN to be ECN-capable (see ECN++ in §).
-Once an AccECN connection is established, an AccECN data receiver uses the ECN TCP flags as a 3-bit
+The 110 combina-